conorm110/IceMaker/README.md

 Visual Studio Code extension automating tasks for programming [FOMU](https://tomu.im/fomu.html) in verilog

-> **NOTE: The extension ONLY works for windows 7+, there is NO support for Mac or Linux at the moment, expect it to be added soon**

 ## Requirements
 Since IceMaker is just a tweaked version of the compilation code in the FOMU Workshop, it has the same requirements.
 You can find how to install these [here](https://workshop.fomu.im/en/latest/requirements/index.html).